Hyacinth macaw: Food and feeding

 Charles Darwin remarked on Bates's account of the species, calling it a "splendid bird" with its "enormous beak" able to feed on these palm nuts.

 In captivity, the palm nuts native to the hyacinth macaw's natural habitat are often not readily available.
 In these circumstances the macadamia nut (which is native to Australia) is a suitable, nutritious and readily-accepted alternative.
-Coincidentally, the hyacinth macaw is one of the only birds with the necessary jaw strength to open the nut, which requires 300psi of pressure to crack the shell.
+Coincidentally, the hyacinth macaw is one of the only birds with the necessary jaw strength to open the nut, which requires 300 psi of pressure to crack the shell.

 Tool use

 Limited tool use has been observed in both wild and captive hyacinth macaws.
 Reported sightings of tool use in wild parrots go as far back as 1863.
 Examples of tool use that have been observed usually involve a chewed leaf or pieces of wood.
 Macaws often incorporate these items when feeding on harder nuts.
 Their use allows the nuts the macaws eat to remain in position (prevent slipping) while they gnaw into it.
 It is not known whether this is learned social behavior or an innate trait, but observation on captive macaws shows that hand-raised macaws exhibit this behavior, as well.
-Comparisons show that older macaws were able to open seeds more efficiently.
+Comparisons showed that older macaws were able to open seeds more efficiently.